 The course delivers content through a range of methods with tine given for plenty of discussion and questions.
 Nick Banks, a participant of a previous training course, said:

 I just wanted to say thank you for the excellent course you delivered last weekend.
 I thought the whole was delivered at the right pace, with insight, gentle humour and plenty of opportunity to harvest contributions from the trainees. [...]
 I look forward to the follow up sessions and, in the meantime, I’d like to start proactively raising interest in a thermal survey on my street and then the wider area.

-You will gain experience of CHEESE thermal imaging surveys by assisting a trained Heatview surveyor and shadow them as they perform house surveys.
+Once you have completed training course you will gain experience of thermal-imaging surveys by assisting a trained Heatview surveyor and shadowing them as they perform surveys.
 If you have undertaken the training courses, it is possible to become a fully-fledged Heatview surveyor in the same season.
-The final step to completing the training is for Brian Harper to assess a survey led by you, to check you are confident and capable of delivering surveys to the public.
-After this, you will be eligible for payment and be able to lead surveys, and help train new aspiring surveyors.
+The final step to be signed off as a heatview surveryor is to lead survey yourself so trainers can make sure you are confident and capable of delivering surveys unaccompanied.

 If you were not able to complete the training courses, you can assist with surveys but will need to wait to complete the next training course to complete the training.
 We also welcome anyone who would like to assist with surveys but do not plan to complete the surveyor training.